Guilt will always manifest itself ten-fold, if it’s not addressed. Dealing with guilt is not something we easily manage or remedy either.

 Guilt also triggers reactive behaviour, which goes against our core values.
 Guilt stops us from moving on, breaks our spirit and stops healthy communication.
 Guilt is fruitless and never serves a purpose, it simply causes more stress.

 We need to rid ourselves of the guilt we feel.
 We carry guilt whether we’re responsible or not.
 We also carry it because we think we have no choice.
 The more independent we are, the more we feel responsible, when we carry guilt.
 Unfortunately, if the other person doesn’t take responsibility, we own their guilt.

 Without letting go and finding ways to deal with guilt we will emotionally alienate ourselves, create unnecessary rifts and live with the most miserable of existences with those around us carrying most of the burden.

-I believe the impact of guilt on our health can be so great, it can also cost us our lives.
+I believe the impact of guilt on our health can cost us our lives.